Social Democratic Party (Romania): European Parliament elections

-1 Alliance PSD+PC members: PSD and PC (1 MEP).
+1Alliance PSD+PC members: PSD and PC (1 MEP).

-2 Social Democractic Union (USD) members: PSD, PC (2 MEPs), and UNPR (2 MEPs).
+2Social Democratic Union (USD) members: PSD, PC (2 MEPs), and UNPR (2 MEPs).

+3National Coalition for Romania members: PSD (11 MEPs) and PNL (8 MEPs).

 Controversies

 Political opponents have criticised PSD for harbouring former Romanian Communist Party (PCR) officials, and for allegedly attempting to control the Romanian mass media.
 By 2009, a number of its incumbent or former senior members have also been accused of corruption, interfering in the judiciary and using their political positions for personal enrichment.
 As of 2015, founding member Ion Iliescu is facing prosecution on charges of crimes against humanity for his role in the June 1990 Mineriad, while former president Liviu Dragnea was convicted for electoral fraud and for instigation to the abuse of public office and being indicted for forming an "organised criminal group" in 2018.
 That same year, former president Victor Ponta had also been investigated for corruption but was ultimately acquitted.
 Adrian Năstase temporarily self-suspended himself from the position on 16 January 2006, pending investigation of a scandal provoked by his wealth declaration, where he was accused of corruption.
 Alleged text transcripts of PSD meetings surfaced on an anonymous website just before the 2004 Romanian general election.
 Năstase and his ministers are shown talking about political involvement in corruption trials of the government's members, or involvement in suppressing "disobedient" media.
 Năstase stated that the transcripts were fake, but several party members, including former PSD president and former foreign minister Mircea Geoană, have said they are genuine, though Geoană later retracted his statement.
-Security expert Iulian Fota stated that PSD is an neocommunist anti-Western party backed by Russia.
+Security expert Iulian Fota stated that PSD is a neocommunist anti-Western party backed by Russia.

 Politicians of the party have occasionally employed "utilitarian anti-Semitism", meaning that politicians who may usually not be antisemites played off certain antisemitic prejudices in order to serve their political necessities.
 On 5 March 2012, PSD Senator Dan Șova, at that time the party spokesman, said on The Money Channel that "no Jew suffered on Romanian territory, thanks to marshal Antonescu."
 Elie Wiesel National Institute for Studying the Holocaust in Romania expressed its deep disagreement and indignation over the statements of the spokesman of the party.
 Following public outcry, Șova retracted his statement and issued a public apology; nevertheless, the chairman of the party, Victor Ponta, announced his removal from the office of party spokesman.

 Between 2017 and 2019, the party, along with its former junior coalition partners, more specifically the Alliance of Liberals and Democrats (ALDE) and the Democratic Alliance of Hungarians in Romania (UDMR/RMDSZ), had unsuccessfully tried to pass a series of tremendously controversial laws related to the judicial system.
 In a 2018 preliminary opinion, the Venice Commission stated that the changes could severely undermine the independence of judges and prosecutors in Romania.
 This unsuccessful endeavour committed by the former PSD–ALDE coalition was the basis for the nationwide 2017–2019 Romanian protests, the largest in the country's entire history thus far.